Back

 Miss Kacie Jess

 Kacie joined GFT in February 2019 after graduating with a BSc Hons in Animal Biology from the University of Stirling.
-She has worked with GFT each summer and been travelling the world in between including New Zealand, Thailand and Japan.
+She worked with GFT each summer between 2019 - 2024, and for the rest of the year travelled the world including Australia, New Zealand, south east Asia and Japan.

 She is a local girl having grown up in Newton Stewart.
 She enjoys scuba diving, gaming and being outdoors.